WojciechLamperski/Java-Collections/QUEUE.md

 ### ArrayDeque

 ArrayDeque is a class that implements the Deque interface (a type of queue that allows insertion and removal from both ends).
 It is a dynamic array-based implementation of a double-ended queue (deque), meaning it provides the functionality of adding and removing elements from both the front and back of the queue efficiently.
+It's a dynamic array-based deque implementation that provides fast insertion and removal operations at both ends.
+It automatically resizes its internal array as needed and is highly efficient for stack and queue operations.
+It does not allow null elements and is not thread-safe by default.
+It is often a better choice than LinkedList for most use cases because of its simpler, array-based structure, which results in less overhead.

 Key Features:
 + Resizable Array: Internally, ArrayDeque uses a resizable array to store the elements.
 Unlike ArrayList, which resizes when the array exceeds its capacity, ArrayDeque resizes in a way that ensures elements can be added and removed efficiently from both ends.